Freshman Waitlist FAQs

 Q: How long will I have to accept the offer of admission?

 A: Approximately one week.
-We will notify you by mid-May, and you’ll have about a week to accept the offer through the portal by completing a multi-step process.
+We will notify you no later than the beginning of June, and you’ll have about a week to accept the offer through the portal by completing a multi-step process.

 Q: What if I already accepted an offer to another UC campus?

 A: If you accepted admission to another UC campus and are offered admission from the UC Santa Cruz waitlist, you can still accept our offer.
 You will need to accept your offer of admission at UCSC and cancel your acceptance at the other UC campus.
 The Statement of Intent to Register (SIR) deposit to the first campus will not be refunded or transferred.

 Q: Can I be on a waitlist for more than one UC campus?

 A: Yes, you can be on more than one waitlist, if the option is offered to you by multiple campuses.
 If you subsequently receive offers of admission, you may accept only one.
 If you accept an admission offer from a campus after you have accepted admission to another, you must cancel your acceptance to the first campus.
 The SIR deposit paid to the first campus will not be refunded or transferred to the second campus.Q: What if I am on the waitlist for UCSC, and I receive an offer from another university outside the University of California system?

 A: We are advising wait-listed students to take an offer of admission if they receive it.
 Being on the waitlist at UCSC -- or any of the UCs -- does not guarantee admission.